Security-Onion-Solutions/securityonion-docs/architecture.rst

 Receiver Node
 ~~~~~~~~~~~~~

 The Receiver Node runs :ref:`logstash` and :ref:`redis` and allows for events to continue to be processed by search nodes in the event the manager node is offline.
-When a receiver node joins the grid, :ref:`filebeat` on all nodes adds this new address as a load balanced :ref:`logstash` output.
+When a receiver node joins the grid, :ref:`elastic-agent` on all nodes adds this new address as a load balanced :ref:`logstash` output.
 The search nodes add this new node as another :ref:`logstash` input.
 Receiver nodes are "active-active" and you can add as many as you want (within reason) and events will be balanced among them.

 Intrusion Detection Honeypot (IDH) Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~